raspberrypilearning/sense-hat-data-logger/worksheet.md

-# Building a Sense-HAT datalogger
+# Sense HAT Data Logger

 During the Astro Pi mission a pair of Raspberry Pi with Sense HATs attached will be capturing and logging a range of data about life on board the International Space Station.

-In this activity you will use a Raspberry Pi, Sense hat and some Python Code to create your own datalogging tool, which you can use to capture interesting data and perform experiments.
+In this activity you will use a Raspberry Pi, a Sense HAT and some Python Code to create your own datalogging tool, which you can use to capture interesting data and perform experiments.

 In preparation for this resource, attach your Sense HAT to your Raspberry Pi and install the software by following this [guide](https://www.raspberrypi.org/learning/astro-pi-guide/assemble.md).

-## Getting data from the Sense-HAT
+## Getting data from the Sense HAT

 1. First we'll write a short script to get data from the Sense-HAT and output it to the screen, using the sensors we can capture the following data: